LottieJaneDev/usgs_earthquake_data_pipeline/setup/gcp_virtual_machine_setup.md

 ssh -i ~/.ssh/KEY_FILENAME USERNAME@EXTERNAL_IP
 ```

-Confirm with a `yes` | Note; if you put a password in here, then you'll have to do this every time you log in so unless you require one for security, you can leave it blank by pressing `enter`
+Confirm with a `yes` - note; if you put a password in here, then you'll have to do this every time you log in so unless you require one for security, you can leave it blank by pressing `enter`

 You should now see the homescreen of your Virtual Machine